sccn/sccn.github.io/tutorials/09_source/Model_Settings.md

 conductances, etc...).
 These are Matlab files and may be edited.
 See the FieldTrip documentation for more information on the head model files.
 - The
 edit box *Matrix to align chan. locs with head model* is automatically updated to align the current electrode coordinates with the current head model.
+We co-registered the MNI average brain MRI with landmark electrode positions.
+For the average MRI image, we used a publicly available average brain image (average of 152 T1-weighted stereotaxic volumes made available by the ICBM project) from the MNI database (Montreal Neurological Institute (MNI), Quebec).
+Co-registration of the MNI brain and the standard EEG landmarks was accomplished automatically using fiducials and the Cz (vertex) electrode position, then slightly adjusted manually.
 In our case, it is not ideal, as it is better to use electrode locations compatible with the head model (see next section).
 The automatic update of the transformation matrix is not always performed, and sometimes you may need to align electrode coordinates and the head model manually, as explained in a later section.
 - The entry *Associated MRI file for plotting* contains the name of the MRI image to use for plotting.
 You may enter a custom or individual subject MR image file, assuming this file has first been normalized to